laminas/getlaminas.org/data/blog/2025/2025-07-23-benefits-of-middleware-over-mvc.md

 The modularity of the middleware architecture **promotes scalability**.
 Middleware code can be executed by using load balancers, reverse proxies, and edge servers.

-Modern middleware stacks often support asynchronous execution which can be used for concurrent requests while reducing the number of threads, or resources per request.
+Modern middleware stacks often support asynchronous execution which can be used for concurrent requests while reducing the number of threads or resources per request.
-For this reason, middleware is recommended for microservices, or serverless architectures, where different middleware components can be deployed independently of one another.
+For this reason, middleware is recommended for microservices or serverless architectures, where different middleware components can be deployed independently of one another.

 ## Reduced Complexity